They call it “revolutionary”…

 Trevo is basically the Chicago Bulls in 1996, except in drink form.

-Not gonna lie, the Stevens family, Trevo founders, look a little plastic.
+Not gonna lie, the Stevens family, who founded Trevo, look a little plastic.
 I’d bet there’s more than supplement juice (i.e. botox) keeping them youthful.

 Mark Stevens, CEO, is a pretty well-known business owner/entrepreneur and best-selling author.
 He’s listed in the Who’s Who in Corporate America and serves on a number of important boards and charities.
 He’s been a motivational speaker and success coach.